Google Ads Display & Search Networks: SHOW UP

 The ability to collect data that is measurable, quantifiable and repeatable allows us to make in-process adjustments or collect lessons-learned for future campaigns.
 We start collecting data from the instant one of our ads is displayed on a user’s screen.
 Just that information (called an impression) is valuable for future adjustments to the landing page or ad.
 If they click the ad, we track their activity on the landing page and/or website and determine what actions they take.
 Usually, we’re trying to get them to take some action that is valuable to our client, such as make a purchase (conversion) or filling out a form (lead).
 If they leave without taking one of those desired actions, we can retarget those people by serving them display ads.

 More About the Search Network

-Although Google commands the largest share, by far, of the online search traffic via Google, there are a number of other search providers available, including Bing, Yahoo and numerous others that might be right for your business, depending on the market.
+Note: although Google commands the largest share, by far, of the online search traffic, there are a number of other search providers available, including Bing, Yahoo and numerous others that might be right for your business, depending on the market.
 Paid search on these networks can be an extremely effective part of an overall advertising strategy, depending on the competitiveness of the keywords we’re bidding on and the relevancy of those keywords to your product or service.